dkvz/music-planning-backend/README.md

 - [ ] Does rejecting a promise make it catchable in a try catch when using async / await ?
 - [ ] Add an option to disable CORS.
 - [ ] Dates are really weird in database.
 Default to current timestamp is putting a date text in there, but I'm using a JS timestamp otherwise.
 Both are working and can be provided to JS Date() constructor, so it works, but uh...
 Yeah
+- [ ] The "presence" field in the presence table is actually useless since an entry existing already signifies presence.